Article 32 GDPR

 Commentary

-Article 32(1) GDPR reflects the principle of integrity and confidentiality enshrined in Article 5(1)(f) GDPR.
-The controller and the processor must implement appropriate technical and organizational measures in order to realise an appropriate level of security, taking into account the state of the art, the implementation costs as well as the nature, scope, context and purposes of processing.
-Consideration must also be given to the processing operation’s impact on the rights and freedoms of natural persons.[1]
+Article 32(1) GDPR obliges the controller and the processor to implement appropriate TOMs in order to realise an appropriate level of security, taking into account the state of the art, the implementation costs as well as the nature, scope, context and purposes of processing.
+Consideration must also be given to the processing operation’s impact on the rights and freedoms of natural persons.

 The controller and the processor

-Article 32 addresses both the controller and processor.
-Hence, in contrast to the general controller's GDPR responsibility, the provision sets out an additional and direct responsibility of the processor for ensuring security.[3]
-The provision does not directly apply to software and device manufacturers.
-However, similarly to what happens under Article 25, Article 32 GDPR holds practical significance when it comes to the controller or processor's selection of software and hardware, which must meet the required security standard.
+The provision does not, however, directly apply to software and device manufacturers (see also commentary on Article 25 GDPR).
+Nonetheless, Article 32 GDPR holds immense practical significance when it comes to the controller or processor's selection of software and hardware, which must meet the required security standard.
 In situations of uncertainty, products that do not enable data protection-compliant usage should not be employed.
+Software and device manufacturers are therefore indirectly affected by this provision.[8]

 Taking into account

-Article 32(1) outlines the factors that the controller and processor must consider when conducting the assessment on which measures are "appropriate" to contain the risks.
-These factors include the state of the art, the implementation costs, the nature, scope, context, and purposes of the processing, as well as the varying likelihood and severity of risks to the rights and freedoms of individuals.
+Article 32(1) GDPR outlines the factors that the controller and processor must consider when conducting the assessment on which measures are "appropriate" to contain the risks.
+These factors are the state of the art, the implementation costs, the nature, scope, context, and purposes of the processing, as well as the varying likelihood and severity of risks to the rights and freedoms of individuals.

 State of the art